-This procedure covers all complaints about any provision of community facilities or services by (School Name) other than complaints that are dealt with under other statutory procedures, including those listed below.
+This procedure covers all complaints about any provision of community facilities or services by Barnes Farm Junior School other than complaints that are dealt with under other statutory procedures, including those listed below.

 Exceptions Who to contact Admissions to schools Concerns about admissions should be handled through a separate process - either through the appeals process or via the local authority.
 Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our child protection and safeguarding policy and in accordance with relevant statutory guidance.
 If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH).
 Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions . complaints about the application of the behaviour policy can be made through the school's complaints procedure.
-(Please link here to school's behaviour policy)
+Please click here to link to our Behaviour Policy